 Resolving Child Custody Disputes

-Child custody disputes are often the most stressful parts of any divorce.
+Child custody disputes are often the most stressful parts of any Family Law Litigation.
 It is painful for many parents to think about not having their child living with them full time.

 At McPhail Law, we understand.
 Our firm’s founder, family law and divorce lawyer Shari McPhail, is the mother of four sons.
 She knows the feelings you are dealing with.
 That is why our law firm dedicates 100% of our practice to helping families in Wheeling, West Virginia, and the surrounding area deal with the transitions that occur after a divorce.